-Some centuries later, Romans decided that an approach as refined as “warm water in a pan” was too basic for them.
+A few centuries later, Romans decided that an approach as refined as “warm water in a pan” was too basic for them.
 They want for a unique technique called “using metal hammers to hit clothes really hard until the creases are smoothed”.
-Pretty innovative stuff, really, though it failed to catch on in the modern times.
+Pretty innovative stuff, really, though it failed to catch on in modern times.
 It was, however, called a flat iron, largely because it was, indeed, flat and, most of the time, made of iron.

 Variations on Perfection

 Look, if we had the absolute wonder that was the Roman flat iron nowadays, society would have been unquestionably better.
-But, sadly, sometime in the fifteenth century or so, someone came up with an idea to make the device hollow and fill it with a heat source.
+But sadly, sometime in the fifteenth century or so, someone came up with an idea to make the device hollow and fill it with a heat source.
 Anything was acceptable, from burning coals to, you guessed it, boiling water.
 With that, people began to think that hitting clothes wasn’t the optimal approach and began to actually use the process of ironing.

-In the seventeenth century, a gas iron was invented.
+In the seventeenth century, the gas iron was invented.
 It could be hooked up to the household’s gas line via a special pipe and, using a burner, heated itself up.
 Even gasoline was used sometimes, which would drive modern car owners mad.

 As Close as It Gets

 At the end of the seventeenth century, electricity became pretty common and available to households all over the world.
 And in 1882, the plug-in iron was invented, the first electricity-powered appliance of its kind.
 Of course, it was pretty basic with no temperature controls or any of the cool features we have now.
 In fact, it was actually heated on a special stand and both the heating and the cooling occurred gradually and somewhat slowly.
 One load of laundry would require several reheatings, which could take hours.